m-gav/active-directory-home-lab/README.md

 ---

 ### Why I built this
-I wanted hands-on experience beyond certifications like **CompTIA A+**, and this lab gave me real practice with **enterprise IT administration**.
+I wanted to build hands-on experience after passing CompTIA A+, and this lab gave me real practice with IT Administration.
 It also serves as a portfolio piece to showcase my technical ability and initiative.